 All students from Prep to Year 6 participate in weekly class music lessons.
-Students are introduced to the knowledge and understanding of music through singing, listening, moving, creating and playing percussion instruments, ukuleles and marimbas.
+Students are introduced to the knowledge and understanding of music through singing, listening, moving, creating and playing percussion instruments and ukuleles.
 These activities are designed to enhance the child's overall social and emotional development and self-confidence, and to learn fundamental concepts in music.

-Students in Years 4 - 6 experience descant recorder, ukulele, keyboard, marimba and a variety of tuned and untuned percussion.
+Students in Years Prep - 6 experience descant recorders, ukulele and a variety of tuned and untuned percussion.
 They participate in composition, performing dance and music appreciation.

-Apart from weekly music lessons, students are able to extend their performance skills by joining our Choir, Rock Band, Marimba and Recorder Ensembles, and Concert Band.
+Apart from weekly music lessons, students are able to extend their performance skills by joining our Choir, Junior and Senior Hip Hop Crews, and Concert Band.
 They are also given the opportunity to be involved in our Instrumental Music Program.
 Instrumental students are instructed in the areas of percussion, woodwind, and brass instruments.
-Our School Choir and Ensembles perform at various concerts, competitions and events throughout the year.
+Our School Choir, Hip Hop Crews and Ensembles perform at various concerts, competitions and events throughout the year.